Football in the Czech Republic: Prague

 Prague has six professional football teams and a total of 14 in the top four divisions of national competition.

 Below the fourth tier, the Prague Football Association organises the fifth-tier Prague Championship, which is contested by 16 teams, all of which are based in Prague.

 Stadia and locations

 Clubs

-The table below lists all Prague clubs in the top four tiers of the Czech football league system: from the top division (the Czech First League), down to the Czech Fourth Division.
-League status is correct for the 2014–15 season.
+The table below lists all Prague clubs excluding "B" teams in the top four tiers of the Czech football league system: from the top division (the Czech First League), down to the Czech Fourth Division.
+League status is correct for the 2022–23 season.

 Administration

 Prague is the location of the headquarters of the Football Association of the Czech Republic, in Diskařská street.